apache/arrow/docs/source/format/CDataInterface.rst

 The release callback MUST not assume that the structure will be located at the same memory location as when it was originally produced.
-The consumer is free to move the structure around (see "Movability").
+The consumer is free to move the structure around (see "Moving an array").

 The release callback MUST walk all children structures (including the optional dictionary) and call their own release callbacks.